Thursday, February 8, 2024

 Mass Effect: Andromeda's combat is very different from the trilogy's.
 For the most part, the trilogy was a cover shooter.
 Hunkering down behind cover and sniping was a reliable way to win battles, with the hardest battles maybe requiring you to occasionally dash from one bit of cover to another.

 As I discovered many, many times during the tutorial mission, this will get you killed in Andromeda.
 The combat here is fast-paced and movement-based.
 Finding cover remains essential, particularly when up against boss enemies such as Architects and Remnant Destroyers.
 But stay in one piece of cover too long, and you will quickly get flanked and/or overwhelmed.
 Success requires frequent, rapid changes in tactics.
-Tough battles will require to dodge and charge both to and away from enemies.
+Tough battles will require you to dodge and charge both to and away from enemies.
 If a particular fight is defeating you, it can make all the difference to swap to a different set of powers, or a different profile, or a different strategy.

 I came straight to Andromeda from the trilogy, and it took me quite a while to adjust to the combat.
 Once I mastered it, however, I had a great deal of fun.
 If pressed, I would still pick Mass Effect 3's combat as my favorite of the series... but Andromeda would earn a close second, and many of even the game's harshest detractors have labeled it the best combat of the series.